leonokroh/BaSP-M2023/README.md

-# Problemática semanal 02
+# Problemática semanal 03

-HTML Introduction with the transition of the landing page of MegaRocket's gym (previous week's work) to html.
+Based on previous week problem (HTML) we stylized the page created in HTML.
+The styles were applied in specific dimentions and sizes with pixels, not percetages.
+As well, some issues of previous week work were fixed.

 ## Features

-- Introduction to HTML
+- Introduction to CSS
-- Switch the Landing Page to HTML
+- Landing Page in HTML stylized
 - Repositories with Github
-- Creation of README
+- Updated of README

 ## Authors